Google search requests for “digital picture frames” typically increase tenfold around the end of the year.

 In this article, I will make it easy for you to pick the right picture frame to give as a present to your family, your (grand-)parents, friends, or yourself!

 For each group, I will shortly summarize the key criteria from my experience and recommend a few carefully selected products to buy.

 You can, of course, read through my very detailed article “The ultimate 10-Point checklist for buying a digital picture frame” but if you just want a summary buyer’s guide, read on.

-Which photo frame should I give to my parents or grandparents?
+Which photo frame should I give to my family or friends?

 I would argue that the key purchasing criteria for this group is ease of use unless, of course, your parents are super IT savvy.

 - what the technical infrastructure in terms of WiFi is like in your parents’ home

 - how long it takes to set up the photo frame initially

 - how easily can images be added or deleted by your parents locally and by yourself remotely (assuming you live in a different location)

 - how you can remotely control the picture frame settings